Directly chained jobs are accidently skipped

 - As a workaround one can restart the jobs.

-#3 Updated by ggardet_arm 9 months ago
+#3 Updated by ggardet_arm about 1 year ago

 I don't understand the severity or the impact of this issue.
 Also can you say where and how often this happens and what could be a workaround so that we can prioritize accordingly